Aug. 16, 2021

 Directions

 1. Begin by preparing the apple pie compote.
-Place diced apples, ½ cup apple juice or cider, and brown sugar in small skillet or saucepan.
-Bring to a simmer over medium heat, stirring occasionally, until apples are soft, about 15 minutes.
+Place diced apples, ½ cup apple juice or cider, and brown sugar in a small skillet or saucepan.

-3. Prepare Salted Caramel Frosting: using an electric stand or hand mixer, beat butter and cream cheese until creamy and light in color.
-With mixer running on low speed, add the caramel sauce a little at a time.
+7. With the mixer running on low speed, add the caramel sauce a little at a time.
 Add half of the powdered sugar and continue beating.
-Add a little milk or water and beat again, repeat with remaining powdered sugar and liquid.
+Add a little milk or water and beat again; repeat with the remaining powdered sugar and liquid.
 After the last addition, beat until light and fluffy.
-Cover and store in a cool spot or refrigerate until ready to assemble cupcakes.

-5. Fit a piping bag with a large piping tip.
+10. Fit a piping bag with a large piping tip.
 Fill the bag with some of the salted caramel frosting.
 (Work in batches depending on the size and volume of the piping bag.)
-Pipe a large rosette onto each cupcake leaving a slight well in the center for the apple pie filling.
-Spoon more of the apple filling into the center of the rosette.
-Stir the ½ cup caramel sauce to loosen it up a bit.
-If it’s too thick to drizzle, warm slightly in a microwave or small sauce pan.
-Drizzle the caramel over each compote-topped cupcake.
-Chill until ready to serve.
+Pipe a large rosette onto each cupcake, leaving a slight well in the center for the apple pie filling.

 Recipe notes: